FAQ

 What file format should I submit my book interior and cover files in?

-- This is typically caused by using spot colors.
+This is typically caused by using spot colours.
 When saving the file an error message will appear that most people ignore.
 This is actually a very important error message.
-When using special effects functions ALL colors in the file MUST be set to CMYK.
+When using special effects functions ALL colours in the file MUST be set to CMYK.

 How do I know what size to make my spine?

-- Using a few pieces of information and our handy spine calculator this is quick and easy to do.
-Just select this link, click on the Tips and Tools tab, and a couple of key strokes later you will have your spine size.
+Using a few pieces of information and our handy spine calculator this is quick and easy to do.
+Just select this link and a couple of key strokes later you will have your spine size.

 Can I mix colour and black & white pages in my document?